Why Your Vagus Nerve Deserves a Standing Ovation

 I know, I know—voluntarily splashing yourself with cold water sounds about as appealing as stepping on a Lego in the middle of the night.

-But hear me out: cold exposure is one of the fastest ways to reset your nervous system and activate your vagus nerve, which helps bring your body out of fight-or-flight mode (a place where perimenopause loves to keep you trapped).
+But cold exposure is one of the fastest ways to reset your nervous system and activate your vagus nerve, which helps bring your body out of fight-or-flight mode.

 In short, the cold shock forces your body to reset and activates a calming response, helping to counteract the effects of stress and bring your body back into balance.